|

 every last female

-college student—it’s called being young in America.
-Michael Richards made a
+college student — it’s called being young in America.
+Michael

 racist comment and it